DigitKoodit/kroniikkamaatti/README.md

-## This is a starter template for Digit ry's Koodikerho

-This workshop has the different steps of the workshop split into branches the master branch includes the initial setup, other steps are covered by branches named `step-X` where X notes the number of the step.
+## Kroniikkamaatti

+A web application for collecting freshman chronicles.

-You need the following for this workshop:
+You need the following to work with this app:

 ```
 git
 node version >= 6.11.1 (6.11.1 recommended, check out node version manager)
 this repository

+# For accessing the utils
+api-secrets from google
+a .env file from github.com/juliusrajala
 ```

 ### Getting started